-Last man sitting: Cutting a dejected figure, Sir Trevor Brooking sits alone in the directors' box as others left, fearing for their own safety
+Last man sitting: Cutting a dejected figure, Sir Trevor Brooking sits alone in the directors' box as others leave, fearing for their safety

-I can just about muster the energy to talk about what's going on in my beloved football club at the moment.
-I've been a season ticket holder for over 25 years and have followed West Ham United through (seldom) thick and (mainly) thin; occasional ups, but mostly downs.
+I can just about muster the energy to talk about what's happening in my beloved football club.
+I've been a season ticket holder for over 25 years and have followed West Ham United through (seldom) thick and (mainly) thin.
+Occasional ups, but mostly downs.

-The final game at the Boleyn Ground, more commonly known (and incorrectly) as Upton Park, was a truly magical night and one which I will never forget.
-And who better than against one of the biggest clubs in the world and an old rival, Manchester United.
+The final game at the Boleyn Ground, more commonly known (and incorrectly) as Upton Park, was a magical night I'll never forget.
+And who better than against one of the biggest clubs in the world and an old rival, Manchester United?
 Despite being hundreds of miles apart geographically and billions of miles apart in status, there was always something special about Manchester United visiting the Boleyn.

 It just had to be — Winston Reid rose above the Manchester United defence to head home the winner in the dying minutes.
 The place erupted.
-In a nice twist of fate, it was a central defender who scored the last ever goal at the Boleyn Ground, in front of the Bobby Moore Stand.
-A beautiful closing ceremony followed, and Bobby Moore was seen to flick off the light switch for the very last time, and the ground was plunged into darkness.
+In a nice twist of fate, a central defender scored the last-ever goal at the Boleyn Ground in front of the Bobby Moore Stand.
+A beautiful closing ceremony followed, and Bobby Moore flicked off the light switch for the last time, and the ground was plunged into darkness.

-"When I said you could trust us, you could trust us, and you knew you could trust us", said Karren Brady in a promotional video released by the club on precisely what the future of the club entails.
-Fast forward two years later and 'trust' is the last word the majority of West Ham supporters would associate with Karren Brady, David Gold and David Sullivan.
+"When I said you could trust us, you could trust us, and you knew you could trust us", said Karren Brady in a promotional video released by the club on precisely what the club's future entails.
+Fast forward two years later, and 'trust' is the last word most West Ham supporters would associate with Karren Brady, David Gold and David Sullivan.

-"We will provide, on the pitch, the best team possible, for our manager to go out there and win things", she added.
-Fast forward two years later and the club has found itself in two relegation scraps.
-The signings have consisted of unknown players on loan who aren't good enough for the Premier League, to over the hill players in their mid-30s, and nobodies plucked from the Championship: Jordan Hugill.
+"We will provide, on the pitch, the best team possible for our manager to go out there and win things", she added.
+Fast forward two years later, the club has found itself in two relegation scraps.
+The signings have consisted of unknown players on loan who aren't good enough for the Premier League, to over-the-hill players in their mid-30s, and nobodies plucked from the Championship.
+Jordan Hugill.
 Jordan Whogill?
 I hear you say.

-"That's our ambition — a world-class stadium with a world-class team and a powerful mix of the best football has to offer in the UK", Karren Brady went on to say.
-The West Ham faithful got a world-class stadium alright — for athletics.
-Parts of the ground resemble scaffolding on a building site, the top and lower tiers don't connect, the fans are too away from the pitch, and the walkway between the two tiers ruins the whole flow of the stadium.
-It's very off-putting as a spectator when during a game, you can see people wandering around with their pies and drinks on a walkway between the top and bottom tiers.
+"That's our ambition — a world-class stadium with a world-class team and a powerful mix of the best football has to offer in the UK", Karren Brady said.
+The West Ham faithful got a world-class stadium, alright — for athletics.
+Parts of the ground resemble scaffolding on a building site, the top and lower tiers don't connect, the fans are too away from the pitch, and the walkway between the two levels ruins the whole flow of the stadium.
+It's very off-putting as a spectator when you can see people wandering around with their pies and drinks on a walkway between the top and bottom tiers during a game.

-The sad fact of reality is that both the team and stadium are far from "world class”, and certainly not amongst the best football has to offer in the UK.
+The sad reality is both the team and stadium are far from "world-class" and certainly not among the best football has to offer in the UK.

 Supporters' tensions boiled over at West Ham's 3-0 home defeat against Burnley at the weekend.
-Four men ran on to the pitch — skipper Mark Noble wrestled one to the ground.
-One seized a corner flag and held it aloft in the center circle before attempting to plant it in the center spot.
+Four men ran onto the pitch — skipper Mark Noble wrestled one to the ground.
+One seized a corner flag and held it aloft in the centre circle before attempting to plant it in the centre spot.
 Many gathered around the directors' box in protest (curse that damn walkway between the two tiers again).
 The chants directed at the owners weren't pretty.

-While some of the aggressive behavior seen at the London Stadium at the weekend was unacceptable, one man's corner flag protest was a symbolic gesture.
+While some of the aggressive behaviour seen at the London Stadium at the weekend was unacceptable, one man's corner flag protest was symbolic.
 It was a more peaceful (if illegal) demonstration which stood for something more significant — a throwback to 1992 when a supporter did the same at the Boleyn Ground to demonstrate against the club's proposed bond scheme.
 The bond scheme was eventually vetoed after much pressure from the fans.

-The board must now look upon themselves as to why some West Ham fans felt such drastic action was needed to get their voices heard.
+The board must now consider why some West Ham fans felt such drastic action was needed to get their voices heard.

-Toxic and rotten through the core; Lady Brady along with Messrs Gold and Sullivan sold the West Ham faithful a dream, but have so far delivered a nightmare.
+Toxic and rotten through the core, Lady Brady and Messrs Gold and Sullivan sold the West Ham faithful a dream but have delivered a nightmare so far.